Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Hyperbolic invariant sets

-where each $\Lambda_j$ is a basic set (i.e.~a compact, locally maximal invariant subset containing a dense orbit and a dense subspace of closed orbits).
-We will need a statement, which is certainly well known to the experts, and we add its proof for the reader's convenience.
+where each $\Lambda_j$ is a basic set.
+Notice that each $\Lambda_j$ is open in $\Lambda$, since it is the complement of the closed set $\cup_{i\neq j}\Lambda_i$.
+The fact that each $\Lambda_j$ contains a dense orbit implies that the decomposition~\eqref{e:spectral_decomposition_Per} is unique.
+We will need the following statement statement, which is certainly well known to the experts, and we add its proof for the reader's convenience.

 \begin{Lemma} The basic sets $\Lambda_j$ provided by the spectral decomposition~\eqref{e:spectral_decomposition_Per} are precisely the closures of the homoclinic classes, i.e.

 \end{Lemma}

 \begin{proof} We already remarked that two sufficiently close points $z_1,z_2\in\Per(X)$ belong to closed orbits in the same homoclinic class.
 This, together with the compactness of $\overline{\Per(X)}$, implies that this latter space decomposes as the finite disjoint union